japleitez/peecko-api-doc/wellness.md

 ---

-## 1. Categories
+## 1. Wellness Categories

-Backs the four category tiles/carousels on Home and the category chips in Library.
+The Wellness Tab contains
+- 4 fixed chips: Recommended, Saved, In progress, and Finished
+- A dynamic list of wellness category chips provided by the backend API (like Nutrition, Cellular, Neuro & Hormonal, etc.)

 ### `GET /api/wellness`
 Returns all wellness categories.